 - Only two small animals can travel in one plane (one in Economy Class and one in Business Class)

-- Charge for the second piece of baggage will be collected for the carriage of your animal
+- Charge of EUR 60 / CZK 1700 is collected for the carriage of your animal

-An exception applies to rescue and police dogs on duty, and assistance dogs for passengers with handicaps.
+An exception applies to rescue and police dogs on duty, and assistance dogs for passengers who are dependent on accompanying dog.
 These animals are carried in the cabin preferentially, without a crate, and at no charge.

 Carriage of Animals in the Airplane Hold as Checked Baggage